Home » Recipes » Breads » Monkey Bread » Caramel Roll Pull-Aparts

 9. The bread should be golden brown.

-10. Finally, place a cutting board or sheet pan over the 9 by 13 pan and flip the pan over to release the caramel roll pull-aparts.
+10. Finally, place a cutting board or sheet pan over the 9 x 13 pan and flip the pan over to release the caramel roll pull-aparts.
+(Or store in the baking pan, covered once cool, until ready to serve.)

 Notes

-Be sure to use margarine, not butter!
-Cook and serve vanilla pudding, not instant!
+• Be sure to use cook and serve vanilla pudding, not instant!

 • Prep Time: 20 minutes